panlei7/FindFK/README.md

 		> cd ../examples
 		> ../bin/findfk fk.yaml

-	It will create an output file "output.txt".
-You can adjust the paremeters in yaml file.
+	It will create an output file.
+You can adjust the paremeters in `fk.yaml`.
+    Note that, the value of input need to be **normailzed** along the k-axis for each frequency.

 5. Plotting